openSUSE-Rust/roast/README.md

 The value for `versionrewritepattern` is "$1".

 > [!IMPORTANT]
-> This regex replacement format for the `--renamepattern` is based on the
+> This regex replacement format for the `--versionrewritepattern` is based on the
 > [regex crate](https://docs.rs/crate/regex/latest)
 > [example](https://docs.rs/regex/latest/regex/struct.Regex.html#example-10).
 >